 The nnSF Composition Workshop offers an intensive experience in chamber music composition, and currently invites applications from composers age 18 and over (including undergraduates, graduates, faculty, and professionals).
 Offered concurrently with the Performance Workshop, Music Technology Workshop, and Research Summit, the Composition Workshop provides fellows extensive interaction with the faculty, guest composers, and artists, as well as opportunities for hands-on exploration of the large variety of percussion instruments available during the festival.

-Composition fellows will compose one work for 2-6 musicians under the mentorship of composition faculty Christopher Adler and 2018 guest composition faculty Sidney Marquez Boquiren, and will work with the performance fellows and faculty on the preparation of their work for performance during the festival.
+Composition fellows will compose one work for 2-6 musicians under the mentorship of composition faculty Christopher Adler and 2018 guest composers Sidney Marquez Boquiren and Carolyn Chen, and will work with the performance fellows and faculty on the preparation of their work for performance during the festival.
 Composers will write for chamber ensemble, percussion ensemble or percussion in combination with other instruments, based on availability.
 Close interaction with performers will be invaluable for those seeking to gain experience in writing for specific instruments, while more experienced composers will benefit from the relationships built with dedicated performers of contemporary music.
 The workshop will admit up to ten composition fellows who will be present for the entire festival.

 Composition Fellows will benefit from the following activities:

 - Admission to all festival activities, including rehearsals, coachings, presentations by guest artists and guest composers, and concerts.

 - Private composition lessons with composition faculty.